NexPlayer/NexPlayer_HTML5_Documentation/API.md

 | bitrate | <code>number</code> | bitrate of the video. |
 | id | <code>number</code> | id of the video. |

-* Bitrate value is not available in iOS, mp4 videos and fairplay drm videos in Safari.
+* Bitrate property is not available in Safari in iOS, mp4 videos neither Fairplay protected videos in Safari in Mac OS.

 <a id="AudioStream"></a>